dylan-lang/opendylan/documentation/intro-dylan/source/expressions-variables.rst

 As seen in the example, a variable may be bound to values of its declared type or to values of subclasses of its declared type.
 Type mismatch errors should be caught at compile time.
-In general, the compiler may infer the types of variables at when generating machine code.
-If a local variable never gets rebound to anything other than an integer, for example, the compiler can rely on this fact to optimize the resulting code.
+In general, the compiler may infer the types of variables when generating machine code.
+If a local variable is never rebound to anything other than an integer, for example, the compiler can rely on this fact to optimize the resulting code.

 Module Variables and Constants
 ==============================

-Dylan supports :term:`module-level` variables, which serve roughly the same purpose as C's global variables.
-Although the :drm:`let` function may only be used within :term:`methods` (Dylan-speak for regular functions), the forms :drm:`define variable` and :drm:`define constant` may be used at module top level.
+Dylan supports module-level variables, which serve roughly the same purpose as C's global variables.
+The forms :drm:`define variable` and :drm:`define constant` may be used at module top level.

 .. code-block:: dylan